-An advance healthcare directive is a written statement describing your wishes regarding medical treatment.
+An advance healthcare directive in Texas is a written statement describing your wishes regarding medical treatment.
 You may want to include a “do not resuscitate” provision, or maybe allow a natural death in your home.
 The document is legally binding, ensuring your family and health care providers carry out your wishes.
-Just as you have a choice as to how you’re laid to rest, the law allows you (some) choice on how you go.

 You can also include funeral plans in your will.
 You can decide how your remains are handled.
 These days there are several options from which to decide, including traditional burials or cremation, as well environmentally friendly burial options preventing excess pollution of the earth.
 Do you believe your funeral shouldn’t be a sad affair, but rather a celebration of your life?
 Is there a religious tradition you want followed, or a song you want played?
 The style of funeral you have, down to specific details, can be included in your will as well.
 Perhaps most importantly, in your will you may set and fund a budget for your chosen services.